 Also, we were silly enough to buy two iMacs.
 Well, we bought one for Jarrad because he wanted to try the iMac for his photography.
 Then I decided that I wanted one, too, because he had one.
 That was OK when we are moving, because they fit beautifully at the end of our bed, along with the camera bag.
 Unfortunately, while we are stopped it means that they are permanently on the dining room table.
 Which is also the hallway.
 And the couch.
 And the kitchen.

 Working from home a lot of the time, I felt that my bottom wasn’t leaving that spot on the couch.
 That’s where we eat.
 That’s where I work.
 That’s where I study.
 To write medication reviews, write my thesis for my masters, facebook and email all from the exact same square meter where I also watch any movies (on the iMac, of course) and eat … well, you can imagine how quickly cabin fever set in.

-Either way, anyone know someone who wants a caravan?
-It is too good a caravan to waste sitting there, not being used.
+Either way, anyone know someone who wants a campervan?
+It is too good a campervan to waste sitting there, not being used.